-OCHA, Afghanistan: Snapshot of Population Movements, January - September 2021, 22 October 2021 "In 2021, displacement due to ongoing conflict and natural disasters is continuing to drive humanitarian needs in Afghanistan.
+OCHA, Afghanistan: Snapshot of Population Movements, January - September 2021, 22 October 2021 new

+"In 2021, displacement due to ongoing conflict and natural disasters is continuing to drive humanitarian needs in Afghanistan.
 Almost 677,000 people have left their homes this year due to fighting.
 Many of these people remain displaced across the country, as conflict and poverty prevent them from returning to their areas of origin

 [...]
-Same period previous years 2020: 308.000 new IDPs 2019: 392,000 IDPs new [...]
-20% adult male 21% adult female 59% children under 18" OCHA, Afghanistan, ICCT Real-Time Response Overview Situation Report (21 October 2021) -Afghanistan, 21 October 2021 FIGURES "KEY IDPs IN 2021 (AS OF 17 OCTOBER) 677,832 People displaced conflict (verified) by 312,182 Received assistance" UNHCR, UNHCR Iran: Afghanistan Situation Update, 18 October 2021 "677,832 people have been internally displaced in Afghanistan in 2021."
+Same period previous years 2020: 308,000 new IDPs 2019: 392,000 [...]
+20% adult male 21% adult female 59% children under 18"

+This COI Repository is intended as background reference material to assist in case preparation.
+It should not be submitted directly, in its entirety or in isolation as evidence to decision-makers in asylum applications or appeals.

+IDPs

+OCHA, Afghanistan, ICCT Real-Time Response Overview Situation Report (21 October 2021) - Afghanistan, 21 October 2021

+"KEYFIGURESIDPsIN2021(ASOF17OCTOBER)677,832Peopledisplacedbyconflict(verified)212,102Descined excitence"

+312,182 Received assistance"

+UNHCR, UNHCR Iran: Afghanistan Situation Update, 18 October 2021

+"677,832 people have been internally displaced in Afghanistan in 2021."